NHSDigital/artificial-data-plug-and-play/README.md

 ## How do I get started?

 If you are setting up the tutorial in an environment which is provisioned out of the box (such as Google Colab or GitHub Codespaces), see *Quick start*.
-More detailed instructions can be found in *Full setup*
+More detailed instructions can be found in *Full setup*.

 ### Quick start
 The easiest way to run the tutorial is in an environment which is provisioned out of the box.